confluentinc/tutorials/windowed-top-N/flinksql/README.md

 WHERE hour_rank = 1 ;
 ```

-Here are some essential concepts used to calculate the windowed TopN results
+Here are some essential concepts used to calculate the windowed Top-N results

 1. `ROW_NUMBER()`, starting at one, assigns a unique, sequential number to each row representing its place in the result set, which we've labeled `hour_rank.`
 2. `PARTITION BY` specifies how to partition the data.
 Using a partition of window starting and ending, you'll rank the movie genres in each 1-hour tumbling window.